asiekierka/swanshell/docs/content/user/witch.md

 ## Limitations

-There are a few caveats with regards to WW hardware support.
-You should not run into them as a standard user, however:
+There are a few caveats with regards to the limitations of WW hardware support on nileswan.
+These should not affect standard usage.

-- The NOR flash emulation is only tested with regards to FreyaBIOS and AthenaBIOS's requirements.
+- The NOR flash emulation is only tested to the extent required by FreyaBIOS and AthenaBIOS's calls (INT 18h).
-  - If an user-provided program tries to write to NOR flash directly (unlikely), the specific commands it uses may not be supported.
+  - If an user-provided program tries to write to NOR flash directly, skipping the BIOS and going past these limitations, it may not behave correctly.
+For a variety of reasons, this is unlikely to occur in practice.
-  - Flash erases do not actually set the data behind them to `0xFF`.
-This does not affect the FreyaOS file system driver; it is also re-implemented using RAM writes by the Native variant of AthenaBIOS.
+  - NOR flash erase operations do not actually set the data behind it to `0xFF`.
+This does not affect the FreyaOS file system in practice.
+This behaviour is also properly emulated by the Native variant of AthenaBIOS for its BIOS calls.